View Categories

 • Due to certain reasons, if a hard currency is exiting an economy at a fast pace for the time, the hard currency is known to be hot.

-• As in the case of the South East Asian crisis, the US dollar had become hot.
+• As in the case of the Southeast Asian crisis, the US dollar had become hot.

 19.4 HEATED CURRENCY

-• A term used in the forex market to denote the domestic currency which is under enough pressure (heat) of depreciation due to a hard currency’s high tendency of exiting the economy (since it has become hot).
+• A term used in the forex market to denote the domestic currency which is under enough pressure (heat) of depreciation due to a hard currency’s high tendency to exiting the economy (since it has become hot).

 • It is also known as ‘currency under heat’ or ‘under hammering’.